kjserbel/PhantomTrace-v1.3.0/README.md

 If the user clicks the link and explicitly allows location access — the trace is real.

+---

 ## 🧬 Project Lineage & Maintenance Status

 PhantomTrace is a **maintained and corrected fork** of the original **MapEye** project.

 MapEye is currently **unmaintained and partially broken**, with multiple issues affecting:

 - Execution flow
 - Data parsing
 - Dependency compatibility
 - API reliability
 - Runtime stability

 PhantomTrace was created to **restore full functionality**, improve robustness, and modernize the framework while preserving its original educational purpose.

+---

-### 🔧 Key Improvements Over MapEye
+## 🔧 Key Improvements Over MapEye

-The following fixes and enhancements were implemented:

-- ✅ Rewritten and hardened core execution logic (`main()`)
+- Rewritten and hardened core execution logic (`main()`)
-- ✅ Fixed crashes caused by empty or missing runtime files
+- Fixed crashes caused by empty or missing runtime files
-- ✅ Improved JSON parsing and error handling
+- Improved JSON parsing and error handling
-- ✅ Replaced deprecated IP geolocation APIs
+- Replaced deprecated IP geolocation APIs
-- ✅ Improved permission handling and location accuracy validation
+- Improved permission handling and location accuracy validation
-- ✅ Cleaned runtime artifacts and logging flow
+- Cleaned runtime artifacts and logging flow
-- ✅ Updated banner, naming, and project structure
+- Updated banner, naming, and project structure
-- ✅ Improved Termux and Linux compatibility
+- Improved Termux and Linux compatibility
-- ✅ Updated documentation and usage flow
+- Updated documentation and usage flow

 PhantomTrace is **not a simple rename** — it is a functional repair and stabilization of a broken PoC.

+---

-### ⚠️ Attribution
+## ⚠️ Attribution

 Original concept and early implementation based on **MapEye**
 Maintained, corrected, refactored, and documented by **ch3ckm8**

 This project remains a **Proof of Concept (PoC)** for educational and research purposes.

+---

 ## 🎯 Data Collected (When Permissions Are Granted)